brandonpittman/use-idb-keyval/README.md

 ## Why ?

-`LocalStorage` is synchronous and has [performances issues](https://hacks.mozilla.org/2012/03/there-is-no-simple-solution-for-local-storage/)

-`LocalStorage` is also limited, only storing strings and does not provide a default mechanisme for serializing / deserializing your data.
+`LocalStorage` is synchronous and has [performances issues](https://hacks.mozilla.org/2012/03/there-is-no-simple-solution-for-local-storage/). `LocalStorage` is also limited, only storing strings and does not provide a default mechanisme for serializing / deserializing your data.

-Instead, we can rely on `indexDB` for structural cloning.

 ## Usage